WKYT Investigates Top Stories

 WKYT Investigates Headlines

-Murder victim's family will be heard after state parole error
+WKYT Investigates: Murder victim's family and a state parole error

 - The victim's family was not told about the parole hearing even though they are supposed to get the chance to tell the board their thoughts and feelings.
 The reason, according to the parole board spokesperson, was human error.
 "In 2007, the hard copy files were transferred to electronic files and somehow in the midst of that, our information was not transferred," Amanda Jones explained.

-WKYT Investigates: 911 disconnect, Lexington center losing funds
+WKYT Investigates: 911 disconnect and how Lexington's losing funds

 - Lately, 911 centers across the state have been dealing with their own emergency.
 "A lot of 911 centers in Kentucky are facing financial difficulties," said Director of Fayette County's E-911 Center Robert Stack.